AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 11. Set the playback speed.

     ApsaraVideo Player SDK for Android allows you to set the playback speed.
 You can call the `setSpeed` method to change the playback speed from 0.5x to 2x.
 The audio pitch remains unchanged at different speeds.
-Example:
+Sample code:

     ```
     // Set the playback speed.
 You can change the playback speed from 0.5x to 2x.